patrick-ve/de-burgerlijke-app/docs/recipes-prd.md

   - Provide an interactive element (e.g., a button) next to timed steps to start an in-app timer.
   - Display the remaining time prominently.
   - Allow multiple timers to run concurrently if needed.
+- **Step Completion:**
+  - Display each cooking step as an item that can be marked as complete (e.g., with a checkbox).
+  - Persist the completion status of steps for a given cooking session (or associate with the scheduled meal instance).

 ### 4.4 Meal Planning & Scheduling